Purdue University system: Purdue Fort Wayne

-Collaborative campuses
+Former collaborative campuses

 Indiana University–Purdue University Indianapolis

 Indiana University–Purdue University Indianapolis (IUPUI) was established in 1969 as a merger of the IU and Purdue Indianapolis extension centers.
-IUPUI is integrated into the IU system budget but it is semi-autonomous in that it retains some independent control of its own academic curricula.
-As a core campus of Indiana University, IUPUI is primarily governed by the Indiana University Board of Trustees.
-Purdue University degree-granting programs are governed by the Purdue University Board of Trustees.
+IUPUI was integrated into the IU system budget but was semi-autonomous in that it retained some independent control of its own academic curricula.
+As a core campus of the Indiana University system, IUPUI was primarily governed by the Indiana University Board of Trustees.
+Purdue University degree-granting programs were governed by the Purdue University Board of Trustees.

-On August 12, 2022, the boards of trustees of both Purdue and IU announced that IUPUI will split into two separate universities, with completion of the split to be finished by the fall 2024 semester.
+On August 12, 2022, the boards of trustees of both Purdue and IU announced that IUPUI would split into two separate universities starting on July 1, 2024, with completion of the split to be finished by the fall 2024 semester.
+The Purdue administered programs, with the exception of most of the school of science, formed the foundation of the new Purdue University in Indianapolis, a fully-integrated expansion of Purdue West Lafayette.
+The IUPUI athletic program transferred to the IU campus, with a new athletic identity of IU Indy.

 Indiana University–Purdue University Columbus

-Indiana University–Purdue University Columbus is a regional campus of, and administered by, IUPUI that was established in 1970.
-What the impending 2024 split of IUPUI means for IUPUC is still uncertain.
+Indiana University–Purdue University Columbus was a regional campus of, and administered by, IUPUI that was established in 1970.
+After the split of IUPUI in 2024, Purdue no longer has involvement in the campus and it has been renamed Indiana University Columbus.
+Only one program, the B.S. in mechanical engineering, was accredited through the Purdue School of Engineering and Technology at IUPUI, and is now administered through the new Purdue University in Indianapolis.

+Indiana University–Purdue University Fort Wayne

+Indiana University–Purdue University Fort Wayne (IPFW) was a collaboration between IU and Purdue at Fort Wayne with a similar governmental structure to IUPUI, but under the administrative and budgetary control of the Purdue System.
+On July 1, 2018, the two universities parted, with the health sciences programs on the campus becoming Indiana University Fort Wayne, and the other programs becoming Purdue University Fort Wayne (PFW).

 Online programs

 Purdue Global

 Purdue University Global, (PG), formerly Kaplan University, is an adult-serving public university, operated as part of the Purdue system as a public benefit corporation, primarily online.
 The school's online program manager is Kaplan Higher Education, a division of Graham Holdings Company.
 As with other campuses in the system, PG has its own faculty, admissions policies, and curriculum but is overseen ultimately by the Purdue University Board of Trustees.
 Purdue Global offers certificates, and degrees at the associate's, bachelor's, master's, and doctoral level.
 Diplomas given by Purdue Global differ from other schools in the Purdue system and have a different name, font, and PG logo in place of the Seal of the Purdue University Board of Trustees.
-Purdue Global also includes Concord Law School.
+Purdue Global also includes Purdue Global Law School.
+In 2023, Forbes reported that Purdue Global owed Kaplan Higher Education $128 million and that it may not be able to repay its debt to the for-profit servicer.